Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

   13.733

 .. note:: *Latitude of the Reference Point* and *Longitude of the Reference Point* are the Latitude and Longitude coordinates (in decimal degrees) of the **reference point** for the P-SBAS DInSAR measurement.
-Considerations as in Section 1.3_ are valid.
+Considerations as in Section 1.3__ are valid.

 * Leave the *Bounding Box* untouched (Area of Interest empty).

-.. note:: Considerations as in Section 1.3_ are valid.
+.. note:: Considerations as in Section 1.3__ are valid.
+__ `1.3 Fill the parameter values`_

 * As *Polarization* type: